PPML/preventive_services/doc/readme.md

-## SQL Code for Data Analysis
+## SQL code for data analysis

-This is the SQL code used to identify recipients of the 10 preventive services jeopardized by Kennedy v.
-Braidwood.
-The corresponding Redivis project can be viewed [here](https://redivis.com/workflows/h2b9-03vhykvre) once a Redivis account has been made.
+This is the SQL code used to identify recipients of breast cancer screenings.
+The Redivis project containing the code for all 10 preventive services studied can be viewed [here](https://redivis.com/workflows/h2b9-03vhykvre) once a Redivis account has been made.

-### Step 1: Screening Date Selection
+### Step 1: Breast cancer screenings and date of screen
-Select distinct beneficiary IDs and screening dates
+Select distinct enrollees and their screening dates from the inpatient and outpatient claims data files, using the CPT and HCPCS codes denoting preventive breast cancer screening (codes listed [here](https://github.com/PPML/preventive_services/blob/main/doc/breastcancer_codes.xlsx)).
 ```
-SELECT DISTINCT
+SELECT
-  BENE_ID,
-  CAST(LINE_SRVC_BGN_DT AS date FORMAT 'DDMONYYYY') AS screen_date
+  ENROLID,
+  SVCDATE AS screen_date,
+  1 as bc,
+  AGE,
+  YEAR,
+  EGEOLOC,
+  COPAY,
+  COINS,
+  DEDUCT,
+  SEX
 FROM
 	_source_
 WHERE
-  BENE_ID IS NOT NULL AND
+  ENROLID IS NOT NULL AND
   (
     EXISTS (
     SELECT 1
     FROM UNNEST(@`bc_proc`) AS pattern
-      WHERE LINE_PRCDR_CD LIKE pattern
+    WHERE PROC1 LIKE pattern
     )
   )
 ```